 - The College's decision about your promotion candidacy reflects judgments about what you have accomplished after being tenured; have you fulfilled the promise of your previous case-making statements?
-Will you still be vital and flexible for another 10 or 20 years at Augustana? - In this sense, then, you are well-advised to build a case that projects the constructive role you have played as a member of your home department, your past growth and maturation as a teacher and advisor, an academic professional, and a contributor of service as an Augustana faculty member, but also how those roles will continue to evolve in the future. - Upload the well-organized materials comprising your portfolio onto your Google Drive folder and share them with your Departmental Chair, all full Professors of your committee and BOTH facultywelfare@augustana.edu AND facultywelfarecommitteegroup@augustana.edu.
-You must label the shared main folder with the following information, formatted as specified: "Promotion portfolio for first name last name date" as mm.dd.yyyy (example: "Promotion portfolio for Gustav Mauler 09.01.1860").
-Files and subfolders within this main folder can be labeled and organized any way you see fit. - In addition to the electronic submission of your promotion portfolio, complete and submit a hard copy of the "Checklist for Post-Tenure Associate Professor Reviews" form to the Academic Affairs Office along with seven hard copy sets of your core documents (see below). - If you are not going up for promotion (1st post-tenure review), the deadline for this official submission is Monday of week three of the fall semester, but if you are going up for promotion (2nd post-tenure review), the deadline for this official submission is Monday of week five of the fall semester; however, note that, in order for your department to submit its support letter by this date as well, you should probably begin the internal department review process by or even before the beginning of the fall semester (see below).
-Remember, you've already done much of the work building your case with your submissions of prior FWC review materials.
+Will you still be vital and flexible for another 10 or 20 years at Augustana? - In this sense, then, you are well-advised to build a case that projects the constructive role you have played as a member of your home department, your past growth and maturation as a teacher and advisor, an academic professional, and a contributor of service as an Augustana faculty member, but also how those roles will continue to evolve in the future. - Create a Google Drive folder containing your portfolio material, named as specified: "Last name, First name FRC Promotion Portfolio date" as mm.dd.yyyy (example: "Mauler,Gustav FRC Promotion Portfolio 09.01.1860").
+Files and subfolders within this main folder can be labeled and organized any way you see fit. - Share your FRC Promotion Portfolio Google folder with your Departmental Chair, all full Professors in your department and BOTH facultyreview@augustana.edu AND facultyreviewcommitteegroup@augustana.edu.
+Note that the full Professors in your department need to see all of your submitted materials, since they vote on your promotion case, and their input is required in the Department Chair's letter of support. - In addition to the electronic submission of your promotion portfolio, complete and submit a hard copy of the "Checklist for Associate to full Professor Promotion Reviews" form to the Academic Affairs Office along with seven hard copy sets of your core documents (see below) one for each faculty member of the FRC, one for the Dean, and one for the President. - If you want to be considered for promotion (most 2nd post-tenure reviews), the deadline for this official submission is Monday of week five of the fall semester; however, note that, in order for your department to submit its support letter by this date as well, you should probably begin the internal department review process by or even before the beginning of the fall semester (see below).
+Remember, you've already done much of the work building your case with your submissions of prior FRC review materials, but you really need to spend part of the summer updating and recrafting your portfolio.

-Checklist for Post-Tenure Review Materials:
+Checklist for Associate to full Professor Promotion Review Materials:

 - 1. Seven hard copies of your primary, core review materials packet (stapled, bound or 3-ring binder) that includes: - Your updated curriculum vitae - Your ~15-page case-making narrative on your teaching and advising, scholarship and service since you were tenured at Augustana.
-Address prior FWC-suggested areas for improvement; for the first post-tenure review, this narrative could be an extension and embellishment of the pre-tenure review suggestions.
-Include analysis of IDEA score trends, ideally with tables and/or graphs.
+Address prior FRC-suggested areas for improvement; include analysis of IDEA score trends since tenure, ideally with tables and/or graphs (with n=# respondents/total students).